Lamelias/MutiAdapter/README.md

 # MutiAdapter
-An simple encapsulation of RecyclerView#Adapter.
+A simple encapsulation of RecyclerView#Adapter.

 ## feature
 1. Special item was supported.